IBM/Predictive-Industrial-Visual-Analysis/README.md

 cd Industrial-Visual-Analysis/VR-Image-Data
 ```

+Here we will create a classifier using the zipped images to train the Watson Visual-Recognition service.
+The images in each zipped folder are used to make the Watson VR service become familiar with the images that relate to the different categories (Corrosion, Leak, etc.).
 Run the following command to submit all 6 sets of images to the Watson service classifier:

 ```
 curl -X POST -F "Bursted_Pipe_positive_examples=@Burst_Images.zip" -F "Corroded_Pipe_positive_examples=@Corrosion_Images.zip" -F "Damaged_Coating_positive_examples=@Damaged_Coating_Images.zip" -F "Joint_Failure_positive_examples=@Joint_Failure_Images.zip" -F "Pipe_Leak_positive_examples=@Leak_Images.zip" -F "Normal_Condition_positive_examples=@Normal_Condition.zip" -F "name=OilPipeCondition" "https://gateway-a.watsonplatform.net/visual-recognition/api/v3/classifiers?api_key={INSERT-YOUR-API-KEY-HERE}&version=2016-05-20"
 ```

-The above command allows the Watson VR service to become familiar with various images that relate to the different categories (Corrosion, Leak, etc.) .

 The response from above will provide you with a status on the submission and will give you a CLASSIFIER_ID.
 Please copy this for future use as well.
 After executing the above command, you can view the status of your Watson service and whether it has finished training on the images you submitted.
 You can check the status like this:

 ```
 curl -X GET "https://gateway-a.watsonplatform.net/visual-recognition/api/v3/classifiers/{INSERT-CLASSIFIER-ID-HERE}?api_key={INSERT-API-KEY-HERE}&version=2016-05-20"